KOYK/OpenRA-Tiberian-Dawn-Apolyton/mods/tda/ReadMe.txt

 abcdefg30: Helped a lot and more than I can count with lua and github.

+Penev92: Made an unbelievable amount of work! to update	TDA	to the latest engine version!
+Thank you sir you	brought TDA back to life!

 MustaphaTR: Helped me with github and also spoted a lot of bugs, donated code for turning off\on weather effects.

 Abarrat: by playtesting and by providing servers